 Using the same logic for paying dividends, the box score results are:

-- Payments to Earnest have reduced their convertible ownership to 6.4%.
+- Payments to Earnest have reduced their convertible ownership to 12.8% based on converting their equity basis into a $3 million valuation cap (pulled from vanilla term sheet).

-At the end of the forecast, their ownership is nearly half of TinySeed’s (12%).
-This trend means a larger exit for you, should you sell the business.
-How far will it shrink?
+How far will their equity basis shrink?
 Based on their terms, their stake would have a floor of $140,000 (their initial investment amount) divided by the Valuation Cap in their term sheet.
-In the 6.4% we are using $3m (the amount in their vanilla template); $140k as a floor for their Equity Basis would give them an eventual, residual stake of 4.6% after paying an additional $193k.
+Ergo, $140k as a floor for their Equity Basis would give them an eventual, residual stake of 4.6% after you pay the $420k cap in entirety.

 With those trade-offs swimming in your mind, you turn to the Seattle-based pioneers of alternative funding models next: Indie.vc.